 The Centre focuses on three research clusters: Cancer Diagnosis and Prevention, Cardio-Respiratory Physiology and Infectious Diseases.
 Dementia and Healthy Mind is a growing field of our research.

 Universities are integral to advancing our understanding of the world around us.
-At Salford, we're proud to have a Biomedical Research Centre that is leading vital research that addresses diverse problems in sciences and health – aligned with our local, national and global focus on Healthy Ageing.
+At Salford, we're proud to have a Biomedical Research Centre that is leading vital research that addresses diverse problems in sciences and health.